alebianco/ANE-Google-Analytics/readme.md

 * initial release

-# Compiling your project

-The extension requires that your project is built against version 5.1 of the iOS SDK.
-It doesn't require version 5.1 at run-time, version 4.0 should be sufficient, but it is required at compile-time.
-Due to this limitation, any project using the extension must be compiled on a computer running Mac OS X and with version 5 or later of the iOS SDK.
-Specify the path to the SDK when compiling the project, if the functionality is built in to your IDE (like in Flash Builder) or using parameter **-platformsdk** when building with adt from the command line or a build script.
-Use Adobe Air SDK 3.4 or later.

 # Using the extension

 First of all, add the *NativeGATracker.ane* to your project.
 Then you should check if the library is supported, get an instance of the tracker, start a tracking session using your Analytics ID and actually track something.

 The code below shows the most basic example:

 	import eu.alebianco.air.extensions.analytics.GATracker;

 	if (GATracker.isSupported()) {
 		var tracker:GATracker = GATracker.getInstance();
 		tracker.startNewSession("UA-00000000-0", interval);
 		tracker.trackPageView("/custom/view/url");
 	}

 For any additional information you can reference the [Google Analytics Developer Guides & Reference](https://developers.google.com/analytics/devguides/) pages or the *ASDocs* on the code.
 The extension follow closely the original SDK methods and functionalities, so it shouldn't be a problem to understand how it works.

-In any case, if you have any problem or questions, just drop me a line.
+If you have any problem or questions, hit me on Twitter [@alebianco](http://twitter.com/alebianco).

+# Compiling your project

+The extension requires that your project is built against version 5.1 of the iOS SDK.
+It doesn't require version 5.1 at run-time, version 4.0 should be sufficient, but it is required at compile-time.
+Due to this limitation, any project using the extension must be compiled on a computer running Mac OS X and with version 5 or later of the iOS SDK.
+Specify the path to the SDK when compiling the project, if the functionality is built in to your IDE (like in Flash Builder) or using parameter **-platformsdk** when building with adt from the command line or a build script.
+Use Adobe Air SDK 3.5 or later.

 # Building